 Answer: Before we answer your question, we need to define what is sin.
 A correct but incomplete definition is that it is the breaking of God's commandments or laws (Isaiah 53, Hebrews 10:26 - 27, Matthew 12:31 - 32, and so on).
 Sin is, however, more than that.

 God's existence is a living definition of perfect love (1John 4:8, 16).
 This means that everything he says, does and thinks is perfect and based on a character governed solely by love.
 Sin, therefore, is any thought or action that God would not think or do himself.

 Lucifer, over time, started to convince himself that God's ways were not right.
 He began to think that the best way to live and govern everything was not through unconditional, outgoing love.
 A better existence, he reasoned, was one founded on self-interest and competition, ruled over through a merciless and loveless hierarchical system with himself (of course) at the top.

 He obsessed over his appearance to the point where he created sin through his thoughts of vanity and lust (Ezekiel 28:17).
 His obsessions and increasingly perverted thinking ultimately led him to conclude that the only way to implement his ideas and fulfill his goals was to make himself ruler over all (see Isaiah 14 and Ezekiel 28).
-He added to his sin by deceiving other angels and mounting an assault on God's throne (see our article on why he attacked God).
+He added to his disobedience by deceiving other angels and mounting an assault on God's throne (see our article on why he attacked God).

 The devil's perverted thinking and rebellious spirit spread to the human race by enticing the first humans to think as he does.
 The apostle Paul wrote about how disobedience and suffering entered the world when he stated, "Therefore, as by one man sin entered into the world, and by means of sin came death; and in this way, death passed into all mankind" (Romans 5:12, HBFV).